May Updates for the CHCA family… read on for our expanding hours, COVID19 updates and some FAQ

 2) What is the risk of COVID19 exposure at private medical offices like CHCA?
 Very low.
 We are not using waiting rooms so when you come for your appointment, you will will text us to check in and we will call when a room is ready and you will go right into your room.
 Each room is sanitized- completely wiped down between patients.
 We have been open and testing patients throughout the pandemic and our positive rate remains less than 1%.

 3) Is testing for ill patients still available?
-Yes, at our Kirkville office, results are returning within 24-48 hours.
+Yes, we now have rapid PCR tests.

 4) Is serology (antibody) testing available?
 Yes, but there are several caveats and to discuss these and make sure you understand all potential risks and benefits of testing we are offering telemedicine appointments.